-Romanesco Broccoli Maccheroni: just few quality ingredients for this easy, tasty and classic pasta dish that will transport you to Rome and the flavors of its food scene.
+Romanesco Broccoli Maccheroni: just a few quality ingredients for this easy, tasty, and classic pasta dish that will transport you to Rome and the flavors of its food scene.

 My father is a good cook, and what is better, he loves to cook.
 He is not even a messy cook, he usually cleans after himself, and this makes him so much like my husband, Loreto.
 I often hear women complain about the mess their husbands leave in the kitchen when cooking, not me, I was pretty lucky with the men in my lives.
 My brother is a different story, he is a good eater, but don't ask him to cook.
 Absolutely anything, for that matters 🙂 .

 My father can spend hours in his Roman kitchen, mostly cleaning, washing, and boiling verdura, greens and vegetables, that will be ready to be sautéed, or frozen, or roasted, and enjoyed by the whole family.
 In the summer, most of the greens and vegetables are from his garden in the country; in Autumn and Winter the garden produces mostly cabbage and kale, the rest is from organic Farmers Markets.
 Yes, we have that in common with my family, organic, simple eating is our way of life.
 He also loves, when in the countryside, to spend the mornings foraging and bringing back home any kind of seasonal finds: wild fruits, berries, asparagus, chestnuts, mushrooms.
 With the fruits and berries, he makes super delicious jams, and every time we go back he makes sure he has few jars for us to bring to Canada.
 During our last phone talk he told me that he had found some mushrooms, (including porcini, so jealous!) but very few chestnuts, this year is not so good for chestnuts.
 I guess it is the same as for olives, one year there are plenty on the trees, the next year none.
 Nature's unpredictability.